If a game has slippery slope, it means that falling behind causes you to fall even further behind.

 Slippery slope is usually a bad property in a game.
-If a game has a powerful slippery slope effect, that means that when one player gets a small early lead, he is more likely to get an even bigger lead, which in turn makes him more likely still to get yet an even bigger lead, and so on.
-In a game like this, the real victor of the game is decided early on, and the rest of the game is futile to play out (or to watch).
+If a game has a powerful slippery slope effect, that means that when one player gets a small early lead, they are more likely to get an even bigger lead, which in turn makes them more likely still to get yet an even bigger lead, and so on.
+In a game like this, the real victor of the game is decided early on and the rest of the game is futile to play out (or to watch).

 StarCraft also has slippery slope.
 When you lose a unit, you are penalized doubly.
 First, you are closer to losing (having no units at all is so crippling as to be virtually the same as the actual loss condition of losing all your buildings).
 Second, you are less able to attack and defend because the unit you lost was not just part of a score, but also part of the actual gameplay of attacking and defending.